theloneplant/blender-spritesheets/README.md

 # Blender Sprite Sheets
 ## Overview
-This addon will allow you to export a 3D model with animations to a sprite sheet and import it into Unity for use in pixel art or pseudo 3D assets to improve performance in your games or other projects.
-The way to use this add on is to model, rig, and animate assets the same way you would normally in Blender, and afterwards you can export all animations to a single image and JSON file.
-These two files can then be used by the Unity importer to automatically create animations for each action that you used in Blender to animate the original model.
+This addon allows you to export an animated 3D model to a sprite sheet and import it into Unity.
+It can be used for pixel art or pseudo-3D assets to improve performance in your game projects.
+Simply model, rig, and animate your assets in Blender as you would normally, and then export all animations to a texture sheet and metadata sidecar.
+These two files can be imported into Unity, creating animations automatically for each Blender action.

-This tool is especially useful when you have complicated sprite sheets and don't want to update them by hand each time a small change is made to the original.
-For instance, previously for sprite sheets in pixel art, the artist would need to meticulously change each frame of each animation for every direction that a sprite faced (especially hard in top down pixel art games).
+This tool is especially useful for complicated sprite sheets you don't want to manually update with each small change.
+Previously for pixel art sprite sheets, the artist had to meticulously change each frame of each animation for every direction that a sprite faced, especially hard in top down pixel art games.

 ## Installation
 ### Blender Add-on Installation
 1. Clone or download this repository and extract it
-2. Open Blender (this addon was made using __2.81__), and open the addon panel by going to Edit > Preferences > Add-ons
+2. Open Blender (this addon was made using __2.81__), and open the addon panel by going to `Edit > Preferences > Add-ons`
 3. Click __Install__ and navigate to the repository you just downloaded and select __plugin.zip__
 4. The add on should be installed now, but it's disabled by default.
 Check the box next to __Animation: Blender Sprite Sheets__ in the Add-ons menu in Blender and it will be enabled
 5. In Blender's 3D Viewport you should now see a new tab on the right pop-out menu called Sprite Sheet
 6. You've successfully installed the add on

 ### Unity Importer Installation
-TODO
+Use `Assets -> Import Package -> Custom Package` to browse for the Unity Importer package.

 ## Usage
 ### Blender Add-on Usage